56 Black-Owned Food Brands That You Need in Your Kitchen

 Coffee & Tea

 When Blk & Bold’s founders created a line of coffee and tea, they saw it as an opportunity to make a difference.
 As a company, they pledge 5% of profits to youth programming, workforce development and eliminating youth homelessness — giving your morning routine an extra sense of purpose.
-They offer a variety of coffee and tea blends and the option to subscribe.
+They offer a variety of coffee and tea blends and the option to subscribe (or pick up a bag at your local Target).
 Your favorite blend can be delivered on the date of your choice and as frequently as you desire.

 Promising a product that is the highest quality, organic and fair trade whenever possible, Brooklyn Tea has an assortment of blends that will excite any tea lover.
 Here, you’ll find a Cream Earl Grey, Milk Oolong and Lemongrass as well as Cucumber Melon Green, Ginger Turmeric and Kyoto Cherry Rose Sencha.